When temperatures drop at night, beeswax based lotion stiks and lip balms are the magical remedy.

 Please Bee Aware of our little friends and stop using insecticide (brand names we all know or have heard of).
 Thank you

 Endangered insects: The endangered species list changes, so this link takes you to the government website of current endangered species, including insects.
-It appears that bee status has been changed.
+The status of an endangered species changes depending on the success or failure of environmental changes.

 Bees' knees are the little baskets where the collected pollen is stored while the female workers are still collecting or eating.
 The phrase "the bees knees" means an excellent choice.
 In my mind, it's the best place, the top of the heap, since pollen is the key to life as we know it.